vgarciaf/sms-php/README.md

 ## Examples

-You can see folder examples for use.
+See folder examples for use.